Summer Mountain Safety

 Downhill Mountain Biking at Grand Targhee Resort is a significantly different experience from cross country riding.
 The trails require constant physical and mental effort in order for all riders to maintain control.

 Our downhill bike trails are specifically designed for full suspension mountain bikes.
 The trails are rocky, bumpy and become much more difficult without high quality suspension.
 Without full suspension, fatigue becomes a factor much sooner.
 The steep grades necessitate disc brakes for adequate stopping power.
-Cantilever brakes will increase the fatigue factor as more effort will be required to maintain control.
+Rim brakes will increase the fatigue factor as more effort will be required to maintain control.
 All DH Biking participants should ride a properly sized bike and should be able to stand over the seat with their feet flat on the ground.
 A bike that is too large or one with a high seat post may increase the risk of injury.
 Please consider visiting Habitat with any questions about sizing and for protective equipment rental.

 The level of risk increases with the level of difficulty.
 Black trails often have significant drops and jumps that require skill and experience to navigate.
 Every rider should be prepared to dismount their bike and carefully walk portions of the trail that they’re uncomfortable riding down.
 Young riders become a hazard to other riders if they are unable to ride a trail or move out of the way.
 Children should be accompanied by an adult at all times and should be monitored for fatigue regularly.

 Many of our downhill biking trails include man-made features.
 Each of these features includes a “gateway”, which is intended to allow users to ride around the feature.
 Please be sure to inspect each feature prior to use, and if you’re unsure how to properly use it, ask a qualified Grand Targhee Resort employee.